What are systematic reviews?

 This is a visual representation of contribution of each study displaying estimates (symbols) and confidence intervals (displayed by length).
-There is also a visual representation of combined estimate and hetrogeneity of studies.
+There is also a visual representation of combined estimate and heterogeneity of studies.

 When different studies have largely different results, this can be random error or heterogeneity.
 To test homogeneity, use chi-square or Fisher's exact test for small studies.
-Power of test tends to be low but offers guidance.
+Power of test tends to be low with few studies but offers guidance.
+It may detect clinically unimportant differences with many studies.
+The narrow question of yes/no isn't useful if heterogeneity is inevitable.
 Basic but informative method is to produce a graph in which individual outcomes are plotted together with 95% CI.

 Cochran's Q can be used to test heterogeneity.
 It uses degrees of freedom (df).
 If Cochran's Q is statistically significant, there is positive heterogeneity and it must be explored.
-If it is not statisticially significant but df is greater than 1, it could be possible heterogeneity so explore heterogeneity.
-There is no heterogeneity if Cochran's Q is not satistically significant and df is less than 1.
+If it is not statistically significant but df is greater than 1, it could be possible heterogeneity so explore heterogeneity.
+There is no heterogeneity if Cochran's Q is not statistically significant and df is less than 1.

 This looks at how the study quality is affected by bias, error, reporting and power.
 It examines results in relation to decisions made in systematic reviews, e.g. inclusion/exclusion criteria for studies, impact of each study and random and fixed effects.

 Note on Hierarchy of Evidence